 CES is upon us and the cool, new announcements are incoming.
 Showing itself to be an early bird, Fiat Chrysler Automobiles (FCA) has announced a collaboration on a new concept for an automobile infotainment system powered by Android.
 Goody, another one.
 Read More

 If you've been reading anything about traffic fatalities in the United States in the last year or so, you've probably heard that we're in the midst of a rather alarming increase in the number of people dying on American roads.
 In 2015, over 38,000 people were killed in vehicular incidents (this includes pedestrians, cyclists, solo crashes, and multi-vehicle accidents).
 That was an increase of 7.2% over 2014.
 2016 is looking much worse yet, seeing a surge of around 10% over the already grim 2015 numbers.
-For comparison, the traffic death rate per 100 million vehicle miles is also way up, the worst it's been in seven years (i.e., this is not a simple result of more miles being driven).
-Read More
+For comparison, the traffic death rate per 100 million vehicle miles is also way up, the worst it's been in seven years (i.e., Read More

 Honda and NVIDIA have partnered up to supply future 2015 Civic, Civic Tourer and CR-V owners with a Tegra-powered infotainment system for them to totally not interact with while driving.
 The interface will be based on Android, but it's utilizing the aging (or at this point, we can just say old) build of 4.0.4.
 We may be excited to see Android work its way into more cars, but Auto, this is not.